DiffusionHarmonizer: Bridging Neural Reconstruction and Photorealistic Simulation with Online Diffusion Enhancer: Related Work

 \section{Related Work}

 \myparagraph{Image and Video Harmonization} aims to adjust the appearance of the inserted foreground objects so that they blend naturally with the background scene.
 Early approaches~\cite{tsai2017deep, cun2020improving, ling2021region, guo2021intrinsic} typically formulated harmonization as a frame-to-frame regression problem implemented using autoencoders.
 Ke \etal~\cite{ke2022harmonizer} introduced a white-box framework that learns interpretable filters aligned with human perception and preference.
 Xu~\etal~\cite{xu2023learning} proposed to first convert the input image into a linear color space, perform harmonization, and then transform it back to sRGB.
 More recently, with the advent of powerful generative models, diffusion-based approaches were explored, either through fine-tuning large pretrained diffusion models~\cite{ren2024relightful, chen2025zero} or via training-free formulations~\cite{lu2023tf}.
+Ljungbergh~\etal~\cite{ljungbergh2025r3d2} design a frame-wise enhancer trained on renders of reconstructed driving scenes with real dynamic actors replaced by recreated 3D assets.
+Unlike in our work, their target is only shadow casting and relighting, omitting artifacts that are common in neural reconstruction.

 Extending the harmonization to video introduces the challenge of temporal coherence.
 Flow-based constraints~\cite{huang2019temporally} and local color mapping~\cite{lu2022deep} reduce flickering but still operate independently on each frame.
 More recent works process videos holistically: VHTT~\cite{guo2024video} introduces a Video Triplet Transformer modeling both global and dynamic temporal variations, while GenCompositor~\cite{yang2025gencompositor} employs a latent video diffusion model to harmonize inserted objects.
 However, existing models primarily address foreground harmonization and do not handle reconstruction artifacts or synthesize physically plausible shadows—which are essential for harmonizing frames rendered from neural reconstructed scenes used in simulation.